6 Ways To Help Your Children Get Over Jet Lag

 If you land during the day and have little kids falling asleep on their feet, it’s ok to let them have a short nap to keep them going.
 However, make sure that it’s no longer than a two-hour siesta, otherwise it’ll be impossible for them to sleep later at night and get up fresh the next morning.

-Do yourself a favour and plan an easy itinerary for the first couple of days after you land.
 Most parents swear by having a busy morning as that’s the time every one has peak energy, and then spending the afternoon relaxing and having a short nap.
+But even if mornings are busy, do yourself a favour and plan an easy itinerary for the first couple of days after you land so that the kids have time to adjust.